 Day 5 in LA was real chill.
-I had planned a visit to the Griffith Observatory in the morning.
-But didn’t realize that it was closed on Mondays.
-Since the Loews Hollywood gave us complimentary late check out, I ordered room service instead and relaxed until then.
-The Salmon Benedict was delicious.
-After check out, we stored our bags and headed to Beverly Hills to spend the afternoon.
-We had the Lyft drop us at Beverly Gardens Park.
+I had planned to visit the Griffith Observatory in the morning.
+But missed the fact that it was closed on Mondays.
+Since the Loews Hollywood gave us complimentary late check out, we ordered room service instead and relaxed before heading to Beverly Hills to spend the afternoon.
+After check out, we stored our bags and took a Lyft to Beverly Gardens Park.

 HYMN OF LIFE TULIPS